Falcon: Fast Visuomotor Policies via Partial Denoising: Experiments

-In the first experiment, we examine our algorithm on the robomimic benchmarks.
-We present the success rates, NFE, and speedup for both the original diffusion models and their Falcon-enhanced counterparts in Table \ref{table:Success_rate_in_robomimic}, Table \ref{table:NFEs_in_robomimic}, and Table \ref{table:Speed_in_robomimic}, respectively.
-To better understand Falcon's impact, we categorize the tasks into simpler and more complex ones based on the level of fine-grained manipulation required.
-In the Robomimic benchmark \cite{mandlekar2021matters}, Lift and Can are relatively simple tasks, while the remaining tasks, Square, Transport, and ToolHang, are more complex. \textbf{Simple tasks.}~~The Lift and Can tasks involve smooth, predictable motions.
+\textbf{Simple tasks.}~~The Lift and Can tasks involve smooth and predictable movements.
 In Lift, the robotic arm moves downward to grasp a small cube and then upward to lift it, with minimal variation in action within each phase.
 Can follows a similar pattern, where the robot picks up a coke can from a bin and places it in a target bin, primarily involving steady translational motion.
-Both tasks exhibit strong dependencies between consecutive actions, making them ideal for Falcon’s acceleration.
-As shown in Fig.\ref{fig: vis_in_lift_transport} (left), Falcon starts denoising with low noise, significantly speeding up the process.
-Table\ref{table:Speed_in_robomimic} shows Falcon achieving a \textbf{7x} speedup in Lift and \textbf{2-3x} in Can, demonstrating its efficiency in structured motion tasks.
+Both tasks exhibit strong dependencies between consecutive actions, which makes them ideal for Falcon acceleration.
+As shown in Fig. \ref{fig: vis_in_lift_transport} (left), Falcon starts denoising with low noise, significantly speeding up the process.
+Table \ref{table:Speed_in_robomimic} shows Falcon achieving a \textbf{7x} speedup in Lift and \textbf{2-3x} in Can, demonstrating its efficiency in structured motion tasks.

 \textbf{Difficult tasks.}~~Square, Transport, and ToolHang are more complex and involve finer, more precise movements.
 For example, in the Transport task, two robot arms must work together to transfer a hammer from a closed container on a shelf into a target bin on another shelf.
 One arm retrieves the hammer from the container, while the other arm first clears the target bin by removing trash.
 Then, one arm hands over the hammer to the other, which must place it in the target bin.
 These actions are dynamic and entail larger changes between consecutive movements.
-As a result, Falcon can't start denoising actions with low noise level (see Fig. \ref{fig: vis_in_lift_transport} (right)).
+As a result, Falcon can't start denoising actions with a low noise level (see Fig. \ref{fig: vis_in_lift_transport} (right)).
 Consequently, Falcon’s speedup is not as pronounced as in simpler tasks.
 However, even in these more challenging scenarios, as shown in Table \ref{table:Speed_in_robomimic}, Falcon still achieves around \textbf{2x} speedup while maintaining performance close to that of the original models.